joncancode/fun-with-gatsby/src/pages/2017-09-20/index.md

 This article first appeared on Medium [__here__](https://hackernoon.com/postgresql-explained-with-basketball-players-f99fb812c065)

 There are certain instances in my childhood that stand out above the rest.
 A good number of these involve some sort of video game, with my face glued to a screen.
 One of the earliest games I could remember was King’s Quest VI, a choose your own adventure game that ran on probably the first computer I ever touched.
-A few years later, I remember heading to the Toys ‘R’ Us in Sheepshead Bay, where I would make arguably one of the biggest decision a kid in Brooklyn could make in the mid-1990’s — Red version or Blue..
+A few years later, I remember heading to the Toys ‘R’ Us in Sheepshead Bay, where I would make arguably one of the biggest decision a kid in Brooklyn could make in the mid-1990’s — Red version or Blue.

 ![Red Blue](https://cdn-images-1.medium.com/max/1600/1*_MdfIi7rGx6Yz8rqXvcbKQ.jpeg)